 - Immediately urinate after sex.

-- *Optional* This step is one I generally don’t need to use anymore but if you’re having a lot of vaginal pain/irritation you can also try filling up a hot water bottle, wrapping it in a towel, pillow case, blanket, or some other barrier and placing it directly in between your thighs right up against your vagina and sleeping with it in place.
+- *Optional* This step is one I generally don’t need to use anymore, but if you’re having a lot of vaginal pain/irritation you can also try filling up a hot water bottle, wrapping it in a towel, pillow case, blanket, or some other barrier and placing it directly in between your thighs right up against your vulva and sleeping with it in place.
 I find particularly if you suffer from vestibulodynia (irritation of the vaginal opening) it helps to soothe the pain.
 You can also do this with ice if you prefer it just make sure to ALWAYS have a barrier between your skin and the heat/ice pack.

 Simple enough?
 It may not seem like routines like this can make a big difference, but consistency is the key.
 Rarely do we ever have something that can cure all of our ills in one night.
 Even medication needs time to work when we’re sick.
 I encourage you to try my routine and/or tweak it to create your own.
 Even when you don’t have pain I encourage you to keep up with your routine.
 It’s always good to practice self love and pamper yourself.